Linking two Interaction Custom Tables

 You can then configure the values of your personalizations based on the second level table ("Order Lines"), knowing for sure that the displayed information is referring to a single interaction; the one that triggered the communication.

 By definition, a confirmation e-mail or an abandoned cart reminder will involve several order lines.
 To display these different lines, you can set up a loop personalization.
-For more information on this subject, please refer to the page "Sending a Transactional E-mail".
+For more information on this subject, please refer to the page "Creating a Transactional E-mail".

 How to use in targetings